otrv4/otrv4/otrv4.md

    [Create a Prekey Profile Signature](#create-a-prekey-profile-signature) section.

-After the prekey profile is created, it must be published in the untrusted Prekey Server.
+After the Prekey Profile is created, it must be published in the untrusted Prekey Server.

 ### Prekey Profile Expiration and Renewal